Updated on 23rd May, 2023 by Martin Astley

 Domestic appliances are safer than they have ever been.
-Nonetheless, electrical malfunctions and appliance breakdowns still lead to a significant number of house fires every year, and some of these can prove devastating or even fatal.
+Nonetheless, electrical malfunctions and appliance breakdowns still lead to many house fires every year, some of which can prove devastating or even fatal.

 - Register your appliances.
 Registermyappliance.org.uk is a great place to do so.
 Registering your appliances will ensure that manufacturers can contact you if the appliance is recalled or needs a safety upgrade.

 - Fit a smoke alarm on every level of your property, and check that the alarm works regularly.
 Fire brigades recommend testing smoke alarms once a week – it only takes a few seconds!

 - Don’t fit appliances in outbuildings, garages or any other location that may be vulnerable to moisture, humidity and fluctuating temperatures.
 Domestic appliances are designed to operate indoors at normal room temperature and humidity, and can break down or become damaged in other conditions.

 - When you buy a new or second-hand appliance, read the manual carefully.
 If you don’t have a manual, check on the manufacturer’s or brand’s website, as it may be duplicated there.
 Keep these manuals in a safe place.